brugr9/UEPluginVolumeCreator/README.md

 ###### Plugin "Volume Creator"

-The anatomical coordinate system in plugin "Volume Creator"&mdash;with UE's use of a LhS&mdash;results in an **Anterior&ndash;Right&ndash;Superior ARS** anatomical coordinate system (cp. figure G.1.):
+The anatomical coordinate system in plugin "Volume Creator"&mdash;with UE's use of a LhS&mdash;results in an **Anterior&ndash;Right&ndash;Superior A-R-S** anatomical coordinate system (cp. figure G.1.):

 * **A**: X increases from Back to Front, color code red; anatomical from **Posterior (P)** to **Anterior (A)**
 * **R**: Y increases from Left to Right, color code green; anatomical from  **Left (L)** to **Right (R)**